4.4. Ghosts and hooks

 Important

-The <boolean condition> expression may not contain calls to solidity functions.
+The <boolean condition> expression may not contain calls to Solidity functions.

-Here is another simple example:
+Here is another simple example that initializes a variable to false:

 ghost bool boolGhost {